victorneo/stockdale-reality/README.md

 various ways; this project aims to be a "scripting" interface that allows you to centralize the scripting and have them all report to you in one single place.

+## Requirements

+Python 3.7+ is required as asyncio received a significant performance boost in 3.7+.